treyjewett/Project-2/README.md

 ## Description

 As avid travelers, we at the Tripper team, wanted to come up with a solution to centralize the process of destination narrowing when planning a trip.
 Users leave reviews of activities and stays.
 This is an integrated platform for the professional traveler.
 It is an all-in-one travel sharing venue.
 Tripper allows you to have the inside scoop on places you plan on visiting and/or leave bread crumbs for other travelers to follow or avoid.
-It also gives you an option to sort your trips according to ratings.

 ---
 ## Tripper Website